AngeloDotNet/MinimalApi.Identity/README.md

 > [!IMPORTANT]
 > **This library is still under development of new implementations and in the process of creating the related documentation.**

+## 🧩 Features

+- **Minimal API**: Built using .NET 8 Minimal API for a lightweight and efficient implementation.
+- **Entity Framework Core**: Uses EF Core for data access, making it easy to integrate with your existing database.
+- **Modular**: The library is designed to be modular, allowing you to add or remove features as needed.
+- **Dynamic**: Supports dynamic management of users, roles, claims and policies.
+- **Flexible Configuration**: Easily configurable via `appsettings.json` to suit your application's needs.

 ## 🛠️ Installation

 ### Prerequisites